malinhanak/amazing-hero-tree/README.md

 ## What can you do? 🚀

 In this modest little app you can run following scripts.

 The app visualizes a given tree structure.

+There are two brances, the version/first is hard coded structure, which I started out with, the main branch is the final version.

 ### `yarn start`